masatakashiwagi/portfolio/content/about.md

 ## **Work Experience**

 **[Apr.
-2023 - Present] Machine Learning Engineer & Tech Lead Manager for ML/DS Team, [Commune, Inc.](https://commune.co.jp/)**
+2023 - Present] Machine Learning Tech Lead Manager for ML/DS Team, [Commune, Inc.](https://commune.co.jp/)**

+- As a Machine Learning Engineer (Technical Lead)
   - Develop Recommendation, Search, Generative AI system for community success platform.
-- Responsible as a machine learning team lead for the stable operation of the machine learning infrastructure.
+  - Responsible the stable operation of the machine learning infrastructure.
+- As a Manager
+  - Responsible for setting and managing OKRs and other goals, planning and interviewing for hiring, and developing and managing the performance of team members.

 [June.
 2021 - Mar.
 2023] Machine Learning Engineer, [Connehito, Inc.](https://connehito.com/)